Ph.D. - Civil Engineering - Virginia Tech, 2007M.S. - Civil Engineering - Virginia Tech, 2004B.S. - Civil Engineering - University of Florida, 1999

 "My research has direct real-world applications as my group strives to develop novel approaches to evaluate the performance of the built environment."

-Devin K. Harris, Associate Professor
+Devin K. Harris, Professor and Chair

 Outstanding Reviewer - American Society of Civil Engineering - Journal of Bridge Engineering2013

 Excellence in Diversity Fellowship - University of Virginia Teaching Resource Center2012-2013

 ACI Young Member Award for Professional Achievement - American Concrete Institute2011

 Structures and Mechanics (Sustainable Infrastructure Systems)

 "Robust Pixel-Level Crack Detection Using Deep Fully Convolutional Neural Networks " Journal of Computing in Civil Engineering, 33(6), 04019040.
 ABSAlipour, M., Harris, D. K., and Miller, G. R. (2019).

 “Subsurface Damage Detection and Structural Health Monitoring Using Digital Image Correlation and Topology Optimization” Engineering Structures, 230, 111712.
 ABSDizaji, M.S., Alipour, M., and Harris, D.K.

 “Failure Characteristics and Ultimate Load-Carrying Capacity of Redundant Composite Steel Girder Bridges: Case Study.”
 Journal of Bridge Engineering, 20(3), 05014012.
 ABSGheitasi, A., and Harris, D.K.
 (2015).